ravishende/grafana_data_retrieval/README.md

    &nbsp; &nbsp; `training_data_collection/` (specifically work_flow.py)

-2. Collect training data for any run (BP3D or otherwise) over a period of time, with a wide variety of potential queries.
+2. Collect training data for any application runs (BP3D or otherwise) over a period of time, with a wide variety of potential queries.

    &nbsp; &nbsp; `general_td_collection/` (specifically workflow.py)